raviqqe/melior/README.md

 ### Technical notes

+- We always use `&T` for MLIR objects instead of `&mut T` to mitigate the intricacy of representing a loose ownership model of the MLIR C API in Rust.
 - Only UTF-8 is supported as string encoding.
   - Most string conversion between Rust and C is cached internally.